adun-dotcom/HTML-CSS-journey/README.md

 # html-journey
-This Repo contains basic html I started with
+This Repo contains basic HTML and CSS I started with whilst self learning.